AlfarooqAlmenghawi/events-platform/README.md

 ## 🧪 Test Account Details

-Test Account (to browse events as a user or create and manage events as a staff member):
+Test Account Access Details (to browse events as a user or create and manage events as a staff member):

 ```
 Email: test@eventsplatform.com